brunodavi/flutter_cross_platform_ci_cd/README.md

 To deploy, go to settings in pages and select the `gh-pages` branch.

 ### Test
-Test the application before generating the github pages or generating the release
+Test the application before generating the github pages or release